Champion Carnival: 1997

-The 1997 Champion Carnival was held from March 22 to April 19, featuring 13 wrestlers in a single-block round-robin format.
+The 1997 Champion Carnival was held from March 22 to April 19, featuring thirteen wrestlers in a single-block round-robin format.
 Due to a three-way tie for first place between Toshiaki Kawada, Kenta Kobashi and Mitsuharu Misawa, a one-night round-robin playoff was contested among them with the winner claiming the tournament.

 1998

-The 1998 Champion Carnival was held from March 21 to April 18, featuring 13 wrestlers in a single-block round-robin format, with the top two finishers wrestling in the final.
+The 1998 Champion Carnival was held from March 21 to April 18, featuring thirteen wrestlers in a single-block round-robin format, with the top two finishers wrestling in the final.

-Mitsuharu Misawa, reigning Triple Crown Heavyweight Champion, won the tournament for the second time, also having won in 1995.
+The reigning Triple Crown Heavyweight Champion Mitsuharu Misawa won the tournament for the second time, also having won in 1995.

 1999

-The 1999 Champion Carnival was held from March 24 to April 16, featuring 10 wrestlers in a single-block round-robin format, with the top two finishers wrestling in the final.
+The 1999 Champion Carnival was held from March 24 to April 16, featuring ten wrestlers in a single-block round-robin format, with the top two finishers wrestling in the final.

 Vader, reigning Triple Crown Heavyweight Champion, won the tournament in his first appearance.

 2000

-The 2000 Champion Carnival was held from March 24 to April 15, featuring 16 wrestlers in a single-elimination format.
+The 2000 Champion Carnival was held from March 24 to April 15, featuring sixteen wrestlers in a single-elimination format.

 Kenta Kobashi, reigning Triple Crown Heavyweight Champion, won the tournament in his 10th consecutive appearance.

 2001

-The 2001 Champion Carnival was held from March 23 to April 11, featuring 10 wrestlers in a single-block round-robin format, with the top two finishers wrestling in the final.
+The 2001 Champion Carnival was held from March 23 to April 11, featuring ten wrestlers in a single-block round-robin format, with the top two finishers wrestling in the final.

 Genichiro Tenryu, reigning Triple Crown Heavyweight Champion, won the tournament in his second appearance, his first since 1982.

 2002

-The 2002 Champion Carnival was held from March 23 to April 10, re-introduced the dual-block round-robin format used in 1991 and 1992, this time with 7 men in each block; the top two scorers in each would advance to a four-man tournament, with Block A's first place finalist facing Block B's runner-up, and vice versa, and the winners wrestling in the final.
+The 2002 Champion Carnival was held from March 23 to April 10, re-introduced the dual-block round-robin format used in 1991 and 1992, this time with seven men in each block; the top two scorers in each would advance to a four-man tournament, with Block A's first place finalist facing Block B's runner-up, and vice versa, and the winners wrestling in the final.
 Despite the Triple Crown Heavyweight Championship being vacant as a result of Toshiaki Kawada injuring his knee after his match against Arashi (thereby forfeiting all his other scheduled matches), All Japan decided not to use the tournament to fill the vacancy, citing the time limit for tournament matches (30 minutes as opposed to 60 in championship bouts).

 The winner, Keiji Mutoh, became the first man in history to win both the Champion Carnival and the G1 Climax, as well as the second man (after Vader) to win the Carnival in his first appearance.